fiskl-accounting/help-docs/docs/Core-Features/Clients-Vendors/clients.md

 Clients are essential for managing your business interactions in Fiskl.
 They are used in invoices, quotes, and accounting transactions, helping you keep track of all financial activities.
 By adding and managing clients effectively, you ensure accurate and organized financial records, making your invoicing and quoting processes efficient and reliable.

-## Before You Start
+## Before you start

 Before creating clients, it's helpful to have:

-1. Your company details set up in Company Settings
+1. Your company details set up in Company settings
 2. A clear understanding of your client's billing requirements (e.g., currency preferences, tax information)
 3. Any specific time rates for clients who are billed hourly

-## Managing Clients
+## Managing clients

-### Creating a New Client
+### Creating a new client

-Follow these steps to add a new client to Fiskl:
+Follow these steps to add a new client:

 1. From the left menu, click on "Clients & Vendors" and select the "Clients" tab
 2. Click on "New client"
-3. In the client name search for your client name or business name
+3. In the client name, search for your client name or business name
 4. Select your the client and their details will be automatically populated
-5. Add Client email
+5. Add client email
 6. Add Cc and Bcc
 7. Edit the address layout if required